 Hey!
 Did y’all know I’m graduating in like 3 weeks?!
 Yup, it’s happening and this week’s graduation shoot really sealed the deal for me.
 As cliche as it sounds, high school graduation seems like it was just yesterday and now I am about to don another cap and gown.
 Crazy.
+If you need help picking out an outfit for your graduation photoshoot, keep reading!

 Like a said, on Tuesday I took graduation pictures and in the two hours beforehand I was #freakingout over not having my outfits prepared.
 Included in my ” photography package” was two different outfits, so I had to decide what they were gonna be, fast.
 Did I want a dressy option and a casual?
 Both dressy?
 Are jeans okay?
 Heels?
 In addition to all these questions, I decided to take my pictures with three of my closest friends so that took additional coordination.